cloneofsimo/lora/README.md

 - Sometimes even better performance than full fine-tuning (but left as future work for extensive comparisons)
 - Merge checkpoints by merging LORA

-## UPDATES & Notes
+# UPDATES & Notes

+- **Converting to CKPT format for A1111's repo consumption!** (Thanks to [jachiam](https://github.com/jachiam)'s conversion script)
 - Img2Img Examples added.
-- Please!
-Use large learning rate!
+- Please use large learning rate!
 Around 1e-4 worked well for me, but certainly not around 1e-6 which will not be able to learn anything.

 # Lengthy Introduction